apache/cassandra/contrib/pig/README.txt

 Setup:

-First build and start a Cassandra server with the default configuration* and set the PIG_HOME and JAVA_HOME environment variables to the location of a Pig >= 0.7.0 install and your Java install.
+First build and start a Cassandra server with the default configuration and set the PIG_HOME and JAVA_HOME environment variables to the location of a Pig >= 0.7.0 install and your Java install.

 If you would like to run using the Hadoop backend, you should also set PIG_CONF_DIR to the location of your Hadoop config.

+FInally, set the following as environment variables (uppercase, underscored), or as Hadoop configuration variables (lowercase, dotted):
+* PIG_RPC_PORT or cassandra.thrift.port : the port thrift is listening on
+* PIG_INITIAL_ADDRESS or cassandra.thrift.address : initial address to connect to
+* PIG_PARTITIONER or cassandra.partitioner.class : cluster partitioner

 Run: